Porsche Begins Production of ‘E-Fuel' That Could Provide Gas Alternative Amid EV Push

 In the pilot phase, the company expects to produce around 130,000 liters (34,342 U.S. gallons) of the e-fuel.
 Plans are to expand that to about 55 million liters (14.5 million U.S. gallons) by mid-decade, and around 550 million liters (145.3 million U.S. gallons) roughly two years later.

 The Chilean plant was initially announced with Porsche in late 2020, when the automaker said it would invest $24 million in the development of the plant and e-fuels.
-Other partners included Chilean operating company Highly Innovative Fuels, Siemens' renewable energy unit and others.
+Partners include Chilean operating company Highly Innovative Fuels, Siemens' renewable energy unit and others.

 Officials say e-fuels can act like gasoline, allowing vehicle owners a more environmentally friendly way to drive.
 They could also use the same fueling infrastructure as gas, compared with the billions of dollars in investments needed to build a network of charging stations for electric vehicles.